Superconductivity by Hidden Spin Fluctuations in Electron-Doped Iron Selenide: Discussion

 \subsection{Comparison with Experiment}

 The prediction displayed by Fig. \ref{FS2} of electron-type Fermi surface pockets centered at the corner of the two-iron Brillouin zone agrees with ARPES on electron-doped iron selenide\cite{qian_11,liu_12,niu_15}.
-Eliashberg theory also predicts the opening of an $S$-wave gap over such Fermi surface pockets, which agrees with ARPES on these systems\cite{xu_12,peng_14,lee_14,zhao_16}, as well as with STM\cite{xue_12,fan_15,yan_15}.
+Eliashberg theory also predicts the opening of an $S$-wave gap over such Fermi surface pockets, which also agrees with ARPES on these systems\cite{xu_12,peng_14,lee_14,zhao_16}, as well as with STM\cite{xue_12,fan_15,yan_15}.
 Electron-electron interactions are expected to be moderately strong in iron selenide.
 This rules out conventional $S$-wave pairing over the electron Fermi surface pockets in electron-doped iron selenide.
 The $S^{+-}$ Cooper pairing that is predicted here between the electron Fermi surface pockets and faint hole Fermi surface pockets at the corner of the folded Brillouin zone therefore potentially resolves the puzzling observations of isotropic pair gaps in electron-doped iron selenide.
+In particular, the frequency cutoff for the hidden spin fluctuations that appears in the gap equations (\ref{K})-(\ref{gap_eq}) obtained from Eliashberg Theory is approximately $\omega_c(1) \cong 2 k_{F 1} c_b = 2 (2\pi x_1)^{1/2} c_b/a$ in the case of the anti-bonding band, $n=1$, where $x_1$ denotes the concentration of each electron pocket.
+The Hund-Heisenberg model (\ref{hund_heisenberg}) at half filling predicts a hidden-spin-wave velocity in the hSDW state of\cite{jpr_10}